isabella232/rsk-react-express-box/README.md

 ## Using RSK networks

+This Truffle box is already configured to connect to both RSK networks: testnet and mainnet.
+We need only to update few items:

+- Setup an account & get R-BTC
+- RSK network gas price
+- Your wallet mnemonic
+- Choose the network in the app

 ### Setup an account & get R-BTC

 - Get an address, learning how works the [account based RSK addresses](https://developers.rsk.co/rsk/architecture/account-based/ "Account based RSK addresses - RSK Developers Portal").